webosose/website/content/en/docs/iot/_index.md

 ## Development

 This unit explains how to develop services for webOS IoT.
-In addition, uses cases of webOS IoT are provided.
+In addition, use cases of webOS IoT are provided.

 * [JS Services]({{< relref "js-service-overview-iot" >}})
 * [Use Cases]({{< relref "using-iotivity" >}})